Pyote, Texas: Demographics

 The median income for a household was $25,625, and for a family was $30,833.
 Males had a median income of $31,250 versus $20,750 for females.
 The per capita income for the town was $11,505.
-There were 6.3% of families and 15.3% of the population living below the poverty line, including 17.1% of under eighteens and 9.1% of those over 64.
+There were 6.3% of families and 15.3% of the population living below the poverty line, including 17.1% of those under 18 and 9.1% of those over 64.

 Government and infrastructure

 An unincorporated area near Pyote is the site of the former Pyote Army Air Base.
 It was home to the West Texas State School, a youth detention facility operated by the Texas Youth Commission, until its 2010 closure.

 The United States Postal Service operates the Pyote Post Office.

 Education

 The Town of Pyote is served by the Monahans-Wickett-Pyote Independent School District.
 All of Ward County is zoned to Odessa College.